Vyral/base-template/_posts/2020-03-19-being-a-seller-in-a-multiple-offer-situation.md

 When it comes to choosing between multiple offers, the bottom line is that you must lean on your Realtor to help you decide.&nbsp;

-If you have any questions about this or any other real estate topic, don’t hesitate to reach out to me.
+If you have questions about this or any other real estate topic, don’t hesitate to reach out to me.
 I’d love to help you.